frida/frida-website/_i18n/en/_docs/stalker.md

 ### last_stack_push

-Much of the complexity in understanding Stalker and the helpers is particular is that some functions (let's call then writers) write code which is executed at a later point.
-These writers have branches in themselves which determine exactly what code to write and the written can also sometime have branches too.
+Much of the complexity in understanding Stalker and the helpers in particular is that some functions – let's call them writers – write code which is executed at a later point.
+These writers have branches in themselves which determine exactly what code to write, and the written code can also sometimes have branches too.
 The approach I will take for these two helpers therefore is to show pseudo code for the assembly which is emitted into the slab which will be called by instrumented blocks.